 Another aspect of promoting collaboration relates to the potential for supporting local innovation ecosystems, or clusters.
-Recent developments such as the Innovation awareness and take-up of such support by Accelerators and Launchpads seem useful although limited in scale and scope.
-Giving There is strong evidence that promoting more weight to localised support for productivity enhancing innovation, particularly firms and knowledge creators such as where it requires collaboration, may help to is available address specific local market failures.
+Recent developments such as the Innovation Accelerators and Launchpads seem useful although limited in scale and scope.
+Giving more weight to localised support for productivity enhancing innovation, particularly where it requires collaboration, may help to address specific local market failures.

-of devolved innovation support, 27 and investments such as the Catapults.28 investment gaps apply to training and other intangibles as well as to fixed assets such as equipment.
-Changing firms' investment practices and priorities may be a long-term project, as Chapter Two documents, but there are well-established and effective mechanisms for boosting absorptive capacity in the short-term
+Recent evidence suggests both the strong business performance benefits of devolved innovation support, 27 and the strength of local spillovers from investments such as the Catapults.
+28 investment gaps apply to training and other intangibles as well as to fixed assets such as equipment.
+Changing firms' investment practices and priorities may be a long-term project, as Chapter Two documents, but there are well-established and effective mechanisms for boosting absorptive capacity in the short-term.